Dogstudio/host-for-dogs/README.md

 > Test your hosting for Dogstudio CMS.

 To test if your hosting is compatible with our CMS <strong>Emulsion</strong>, we have coded a small script that runs some validations for you.
+It can be used for the most of other framework or CMS.
+For example, we use it also for our <strong>Wordpress</strong> developments.

 ## Getting started